 Average mortgage rates in the US

+The mortgage markets in the US is highly competitive, which means borrowers can benefit from relatively low interest rates that come with loans.
 According to Freddie Mac, the average monthly interest rate for a 30-year fixed mortgage is 3.94%.

 How are mortgage rates calculated?